-It’s the time-old conundrum, when you spy an old chair that you love but that needs some TLC: Do you pass it up because it needs some work, or do you buy it and learn how to reupholster it?
+It’s the time-old conundrum when you spy an old chair that you love but that needs some TLC: Do you pass it up because it needs some work, or do you buy it and learn how to reupholster a chair?
 Let me help make the answer to that question a little easier: You reupholster it yourself.

 Reupholstery can seem very intimidating if you’ve never done it before, but with a good tutorial and some patience, you can customize nearly any piece of furniture to be just how you want it.
 Here is a step-by-step guide on how to reupholster a basic office chair (which is a good project for beginner to intermediate DIYers).